OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-28.md

 Now Esau observed that Isaac had blessed Jacob and sent him to Paddan Aram to find a wife there, and that he had instructed him, “Do not marry a Canaanite woman,”

 ## Genesis 28:7
-and that Jacob had obeyed his father and mother and had gone to Paddan Aram.
+and that Jacob had listened to his father and mother and had gone to Paddan Aram.

 ## Genesis 28:8
-Esau then realised how displeasing the Canaanite women were to his father Isaac;
+Esau then understood how displeasing the Canaanite women were to his father Isaac;

 ## Genesis 28:9
 so he went to Ishmael and married Mahalath, the sister of Nebaioth and daughter of Ishmael, Abraham's son, in addition to the wives he already had.